statechannels/speedrun-statechannels/README.md

 ```

 Clients opening a channel will use a **payable** `fundChannel()` function, which will update this mapping with the supplied balance.

+🔏 Edit your smart contract `Streamer.sol` in `packages/hardhat/contracts`

 > 📝 Edit Streamer.sol to complete the `fundChannel()` function